semweb4skosshuttle/skosshuttle-standalone/README.md

 # Skos Shuttle standalone
-SKOS Shuttle - RDF based Thesaurus Management - https://skosshuttle.ch
+Welcome to **SKOS Shuttle** - RDF based Thesaurus Management - https://skosshuttle.ch

 The provided docker-compose file orchestrates a complete SKOS Shuttle standalone (in the following simply "SKOS Shutlle") for your site environment.
 It differs from the online service version, since it can process just one tenant.